8th Cairo WoodShow launches with unprecedented global participation

 انطلاق فعاليات الدورة الثامنة من معرض القاهرة الدولي للأخشاب بمشاركات دولية غير مسبوقة

-القاهرة، جمهورية مصر العربية، 7 ديسمبر 2023: انطلقت اليوم الخميس فعاليات النسخة الثامنة من معرض القاهرة الدولي للأخشاب في مركز القاهرة الدولي للمؤتمرات والمعارض، والذي يستمر حتى ال 10 من ديسمبر الجاري بمشاركة ما يزيد عن 160 عارض من + 60 دولة حول العالم.
+القاهرة، جمهورية مصر العربية، 8 ديسمبر 2023: انطلقت يوم أمس الخميس فعاليات النسخة الثامنة من معرض القاهرة الدولي للأخشاب في مركز القاهرة الدولي للمؤتمرات والمعارض، والذي يستمر حتى ال 10 من ديسمبر الجاري بمشاركة ما يزيد عن 160 عارض من + 60 دولة حول العالم.

 وقال حسام قبيسي، مدير عام الشركة المنظمة للمعرض بمصر: " يشكل المعرض منصة استثنائية للصناع والعاملين في قطاع الأخشاب والنجارة، لاستعراض آخر المستجدات في مجالات التكنولوجيا وماكينات صناعة الأثاث والأخشاب والخامات البديلة ومستلزمات الإنتاج، مما يعزز من فرص عقد الشراكات الاقتصادية وجذب الاستثمارات العديدة التي من شأنها تعزيز قوة الاقتصاد المحلي بشكل عام وقطاع الأخشاب والأثاث على وجه الخصوص."